madetech/architecture-handbook/learning_paths/introducing_the_principles.md

 Once the context is understood and the architect knows (more or less) how to make decisions around trade offs and where value lies (e.g scaleability and performance is important but only up to a point and but not as important as correctness or use-ability) then they are better equipped to design the system.

-Whether you are designing micro services or monoliths the basic principles remain.
+Whether you are designing Microservices or monoliths or something else entirely the basic principles remain.

  - The codebase needs to be easy to test in small chunks or as a whole
  - The code base needs to be easy to change and adapt
  - The codebase (and therefore design) is always changing and adapting
  - When a change is made the impact needs to be minimal (it should not trigger many subsequent changes through other components or even services causing developers pain)

-So the goal is a responsive architecture.
-Architecture could be the design of classes and functions or services and systems, the goal and approach is always the same (it's just the scale you are looking at it from).
+So the goal is a responsive software design whether thats the design of classes and functions or services and systems.
+The goal and approach is always the same (it's just the scale you are looking at it from might change).

 With that in mind it's worth looking at a number of well known approaches to attempt to solve this problem that we believe work well.